nsryan2/gh_cli_test/README.md

 `git checkout -b bug-fix`

-`gh pr create --assignee “npanczyk” --title "The new new new bug is fixed" --body "Everything works again"`
+`gh pr create --assignee “nsryan2” --title "The new new new bug is fixed" --body "Everything works again"`

 This command will make a PR on the github repository.